core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 ### Updating the topic {#topic-update-resource}

-A client can update a topic's configuration by submitting the updated topic representation in a PUT request to the topic URI.
+A client can update a topic's configuration by submitting the updated topic representation in a POST request to the topic URI.
 However, the topic properties "topic-name", "topic-data", and "resource-type" are immutable post-creation, and any request attempting to change them will be deemed invalid by the broker.

 On success, the topic is overwritten and broker returns a 2.04 (Changed) response and the current full resource representation.
-The broker may choose not to overwrite topic properties that are not explicitly modified in the request.
+The broker MAY choose not to overwrite topic properties that are not explicitly modified in the request.

-Note that updating the "topic-data" path will automatically cancel all existing observations on it and thus will unsubscribe all subscribers.
-Updating the "topic-data" path may happen also after it being deleted, as described on {{delete-topic-data}}, this will in turn create a new "topic-data" path for that topic.

 Similarly, decreasing "max-subscribers" will also cause that some subscribers get unsubscribed.
 Unsubscribed endpoints receive a final 4.04 (Not Found) response as per {{Section 3.2 of RFC7641}}.
 The specific queue management for unsubscribing is left for implementors.

-Please note that when using PUT the topic is being overwritten, thus some of the optional topic properties (e.g., "max-subscribers", "observer-check") not included in the PUT message will be reset to their default values.
+Please note that when using POST the topic is being overwritten, thus some of the optional topic properties (e.g., "max-subscribers", "observer-check") not included in the POST message will be reset to their default values.

 Example:

 ~~~~
    Request:

-   Header: PUT (Code=0.03)
+   Header: POST (Code=0.03)
    Uri-Path: "ps"
    Uri-Path: "h9392"
    Content-Format: TBD606 (application/core-pubsub+cbor)